-What are the potential risks involved in a guarantor mortgage
+What are the potential risks involved in a guarantor mortgage?

-Being a mortgage guarantor means you’re legally responsible for paying the mortgage if the borrower can’t.
+Being a guarantor means you’re legally responsible for paying the mortgage if the borrower can’t.
 If you also can’t make the payments, you risk losing your own home and damaging your credit report.
 So, it’s important to take independent legal advice, speak to a mortgage adviser, and think it over carefully before making a commitment.

 Can I stop being a mortgage guarantor?

 A guarantor won’t necessarily have to stay on the mortgage for the entire term – if the borrower’s own financial circumstances improve, or if they’ve paid off a certain amount of their mortgage, the lender may agree to change the terms of the mortgage.Compare mortgages with Experian